Lenny Bruce: Obscenity arrests

 Bruce was arrested again in 1961 in Philadelphia for drug possession, and again in Los Angeles two years later.
 The latter arrest took place in then-unincorporated West Hollywood, and the arresting officer was a deputy named Sherman Block, who later became county sheriff.
 The charge this time was that the comedian had used the word "schmuck", an insulting Yiddish word that was also considered a term for "penis".
 The Hollywood charges were later dismissed.

 On December 5, 1962, Bruce was arrested on stage at the Gate of Horn folk club in Chicago.
 That year, he played at Peter Cook's The Establishment club in London, and in April the next year he was barred from entering the United Kingdom by the Home Office as an "undesirable alien".

-In April 1964, he appeared twice at the Cafe Au Go Go in Greenwich Village, with undercover police detectives in the audience.
+On 3 April 1964, he appeared at the Cafe Au Go Go in Greenwich Village, with undercover police detectives in the audience.
 He was arrested along with club owners Howard and Elly Solomon, who were arrested for allowing an obscene performance.
 On both occasions, Bruce was arrested after leaving the stage.

 A three-judge panel presided over his widely publicized six-month trial, prosecuted by Manhattan Assistant District Attorney Richard Kuh, with Ephraim London and Martin Garbus as the defense attorneys.
 Bruce and Howard Solomon were found guilty of obscenity on November 4, 1964.
 The conviction was announced despite positive testimony and petitions of support from—among other artists, writers and educators—Woody Allen, Bob Dylan, Jules Feiffer, Allen Ginsberg, Norman Mailer, William Styron, and James Baldwin, and Manhattan journalist and television personality Dorothy Kilgallen and sociologist Herbert Gans.
 Bruce was sentenced on December 21, 1964, to four months in a workhouse; he was set free on bail during the appeals process and died before the appeal was decided.
 Solomon, the owner of the club where Lenny was arrested, later saw Bruce's conviction overturned.